federal-geospatial-platform/fgp-metadata-proxy/docs/Provincial and Territorial Data ETL Processing_V3.md

 ##### [XML_PUBLISHER](#xml_publisher-4)

-Extracts and maps attributes to values required by the XML root template or sub-templates, compliles the templates to a single XML file, and publishes the XML to the PyCSW, or to a local folder.
+Extracts and maps attributes to values required by the XML root template or sub-templates, compiles the templates to a single XML file, and publishes the XML to the PyCSW, or to a local folder.

 ##### [NOTIFY_CREATE](#notify_create-2)